 Did you choose the cheapest?
 The closest?

 What balance did you strike in your decision making?

 Have you ever switched to a different option because something wasn’t quite working for you?
 What made you switch?

 Maybe take a while to think about all of these things in relation to your homeopathy practice.
 Is there anything you could do to make it easier for people to choose to work with you?

 Perhaps you can’t change your location, but could you offer Skype as well as face-to-face?

 Could you extend your hours to include one evening so people can come after work or could you even offer online booking?

-Remember, people don’t always choose on price.
+Remember, people don’t always choose the cheapest option.
 They choose on convenience, value, and other various factors.